xTracr/RealCamera/README.md

 ## FAQ ##

 * 1.19.2 Forge?...
 * For each major version, we will only maintain one minor version.
-If in the future the majority of players are using 1.19.2, we will discontinue maintenance for 1.19.4 and instead provide support for 1.19.2.
+If when 1.20 is released the majority of players are using 1.19.2, we will discontinue maintenance for 1.19.4 and instead provide support for 1.19.2.

 ### Compatibility ###